sbb-design-systems/sbb-angular/DEVELOPER.md

 ## Bazel

 [Bazel](https://www.bazel.build/) is a build system.
 It allows incremental builds by caching build artifacts.

-To install bazel globally, we recommend installing it with `yarn global add @bazel/bazel`, after following the steps above.
+To install bazel globally, we recommend installing it with `yarn global add @bazel/bazelisk`, after following the steps above.
+This will add `bazel` and `bazelisk` to the global path.
+(`bazelisk` will check the version in `.bazelversion` and use the appropriate bazel version.)

 - [Bazel Concepts](https://docs.bazel.build/versions/master/build-ref.html)
 - [Bazel CLI](https://docs.bazel.build/versions/master/command-line-reference.html)